mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

 By incorporating the directive `Please improve layout`, we've successfully refined our animation and are now able to better interpret our result.

 Upon closer inspection, two challenges emerge: the legend overlaps the x-axis and the y-axis range is insufficient to capture the full spectrum of Asia's population development.
-Let's run the code below to improve and finalize the chart.
+Let's run the code below to improve the chart.

 !!! example "Vizro-AI animated chart"